openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 In order to be a repository maintainer, you must

-* Be an active member of the Open edX community who has made technical contributions to the project in the last 6 months.
-The types of contributions that are relevant will match those defined in the `code contributors`_
+* Be an active member of the Open edX community who has made technical contributions to the project in the last 6 months, such as feature work, upgrades, bug fixes, or architectural/design contributions
 * Abide by the Open edX `Code of Conduct`_
-* Be a member of the `Core Contributor Program`_ with rights to the repository in question who has demonstrated excellence in the role of core contributor.
+* Be a member of the `Core Contributor Program`_ with rights to the repository in question who has demonstrated excellence in the role of Core Contributor.
-  From time-to-time, in the case of a strong candidate and project need, core contributor status and maintainer status may be conferred at the same time.
+  From time-to-time, in the case of a strong candidate and project need, core contributor status and maintainer status may be conferred at the same time
-* In the case of repos being moved into the `openedx GitHub organization`_, be an original maintainer of the code.
+* In the case of repos being moved into the `openedx GitHub organization`_, be an original maintainer of the code

+We value the level of commitment that comes with being a Core Contributor and think it is a necessary pre-requisite to becoming a Maintainer.
+We want to ensure that the programs are congruent and not working at cross purposes; hours spent maintaining a component will count as Core Contributor hours.
+If we find that the requirement of being a Core Contributor limits participation in the Maintainers program, we may choose to revisit this requirement.

 Bootstrapping
 -------------